ISO 27001 Clause 6.1.3 Information Security Risk Treatment

 ISO 27001 Information Security Risk Treatment

-The ISO 27001 standard requires an organisation to select appropriate risk treatment options based on the risk assessment results.
+The ISO 27001 standard is a risk based management system that requires an organisation to select appropriate risk treatment options based on the risk assessment results.

 This clause is all about risk treatment.